15 Books Every Professional Woman Should Read in 2023

-She lives in the monastery, she shows different people, Chanel loves to read, has a good hand in tailor.
-She is not willing to the status quo in adulthood, but I get rid of the poor to do my favorite career, I accidentally met the enemy's Baoshan, took her away from the mud.
+She lives in the monastery, shows different people, Chanel loves to read, and has a good hand in tailoring.
+She is not willing to the status quo in adulthood, but I get rid of the poor to do my favorite career, I accidentally met the enemy's Baoshan and took her away from the mud.
 Then she did a lot of people's mistress, and he said that she was not a good woman.

 But she is eager for love, life unmarried is not what she is eager for, and she has experienced a lover's betrayal, use, and lie.
 Slowly, she is hard to love someone, she married her work.

 But she is indeed an attractive woman, no man in the novel does not have a great interest in her.
 Whether it is the most upset (lost lover), it is still the most dangerous (experienced two world wars), Chanel rarely emerged.
-Her lipstick, perfume is her weapon.
-And she also relying on another man to build a fashionable empire, designing the sports suit with liberation women, everyone sought after by the first five perfumes, classic small black skirt, etc.
+Her lipstick and perfume is her weapon.
+And she also relied on other men to build a fashionable empire, designing the sports suit with liberation women, everyone sought after by the first five perfumes, classic small black skirts, etc.

 For work, she paid a lot.
-But it also works, let her forget the troubles, escaping the world's disruption.
+But it also works, letting her forget the troubles, and escaping the world's disruption.
 I admire such a woman, undoubtedly, Chanel is destined to be a legend.

 8. Don't Marry Before You Are 30